 Although dandruff is a lifelong battle, it is observed more during adolescence than at any other point.
 According to Ayurveda, in the life span of an individual, childhood is kapha dominant, middle age is pitta dominant and old age is vata dominant.
-At adolescence, the body undergoes transitioning from kapha to pitta kaal (phase) and this conjunction of both the doshas creates a spike in acne and oily dandruff.
+At adolescence, the body undergoes transitioning from kapha to pitta kaal (phase) and this conjunction of both the doshas creates a spike in acne and dandruff.

 6. Mental Stress

 Ayurveda believes that when one is stressed, the immune defenses are lowered and Pitta dosha is on rise. ‘’The dandruff causing fungi are a part of the normal human biome (commensal) on the scalp.
 But when one is stressed, the lowered defenses cause the proliferation of this fungi .
 Also, circulating Pitta triggers more sebum production, providing more food for the growth of the pathogens,” says Dr. Zeel.

 - Even Dinosaurs had to deal with dandruff problems just like us!
 Recent studies revealed that the fossils of dinosaurs from 125 million years ago consists of tiny flakes of dandruff.
 So dandruff has been a problem on Earth way before we showed up!

 Ayurveda bestows you with both topical and internal natural medicinal solutions for both Pitta-Vata as well as Kapha-Vata dandruff types.
 While the topical Ayurvedic herbal solutions relieve you from itching and infections, internal medicines help you improve scalp immunity through detoxification and nourishment.

 1. Topical remedies For Dandruff

 You can consider Methika or fenugreek seeds as one of the top remedies to control dandruff naturally.